oeg-upm/helio-plugins/README.md

 ##### [5.
 Upload a release to a repository]()

 In order to publish a release of the plugin in the official Helio repository the code of the plugin must be pushed with a Pull Request as previously explained.
 After that, the managers of the Helio plugins repository will check the code, compile it, and publish the release.
+Additionally, they will update the current README including the plugin in the table of the available ones, for which end a good documentation of the plugin is required.